BTrue/GettingAndCleaningDataProject/README.md

 # GettingAndCleaningDataProject
 Repo created for the project in Coursera class -- Getting and Cleaning Data

+## Assignment Incomplete -- But this is what I have so far

 #### **DIRECTIONS:** You should create one R script called **run_analysis.R** that does the following: